CHOOSING BETWEEN LOS ANGELES VS SAN DIEGO?

 Venice Beach offers to most culture out of the beaches in LA but our favorite beach is Malibu for the majestic scenery.

-Los Angeles is home to people who want to be a musician or movie star, so it’s easy to say the nightlife and entertainment top San Diego.
+Los Angeles is home to people who want to be a musician or movie star, so it’s easy to say the nightlife and entertainment top SD.
 They have the famous clubs like Avalon Hollywood, Bardot, Sound and more.
 Don’t forget your camera because you are bound to bump into celebrities when you go out in Hollywood.

 San Diego is more known for day drinking and enjoying a craft beer in the sunshine.
 Although, San Diego’s night scene has been drastically growing.
 Our own FLUXX and OMNIA give the clubs to the north a run for their money every weekend.
 Check out our Spring Break guide for the lowdown on the San Diego nightlife.